The backend uses the following technologies:

 In order to have a similar structure to the code, the backend repository has a pre-commit hook.
 Just use pre-commit install in the folder and then the linter and the formatter will check it before you commit your actual work.

-We use black, flack8 and isort to keep our code tidy.
+We use black, flake8 and isort to keep our code tidy.

-Usually nothing goes as planned and you need to debug your shiny new feature.
-In the next paragraph I will explain you the two tools we have for debugging:
+Usually nothing goes as planned, and you need to debug your shiny new feature.
+In the next paragraph, I will explain to you the two tools we have for debugging: